awortham/url_shortener/README.md

 # README

-* Basic Setup
+## Basic Setup
 - Clone this repo
 - Run `bundle install` on the command line

-* Database creation
+## Database creation
-- I used the most basic setup for this excersize.
+- I used the most basic setup for this exercise.
 This repo uses sqlite3, so it should work right out of the box.
 - run `bundle exec rake db:create db:migrate` on the command line

-* How to run the test suite
+## How to run the test suite
 - run `rspec` on the command line.

-* Make the request
+## Make the request
 - I used curl to test this application, but feel free to use whatever you'd like.

-## Note:
+### Note:
 I turned off `Rails` standard security check of `verify_authenticity_token` for ease of use.

 Here is an example request: